If someone has done something illegal to a wild animal, please call our 24-hour Cruelty line on 0300 1234 999 or contact the police.

-- All wild birds, their nests and eggs are protected (with exceptions).
+- All wild birds, their nests and eggs are protected.

-- Some species of bird can be shot outside the breeding season.
+- Under licence some species of bird can be shot outside the breeding season.

 - Some species of bird can be sold if captive bred and fitted with a ring.

 - Injured birds can be treated, provided that they are released afterwards.
 If seriously injured they may be humanely killed.

 - It's an offence to intentionally disturb certain species of bird whilst nesting.